 Gifts inspired by Wordsworth

-The Michael Marks Poetry Award recognises an outstanding work of poetry published in pamphlet form in the UK between January 2012 and June 2013.
-Self-published work is welcomed.
-The winning poet will receive a cheque for £5,000
+The Michael Marks Poetry Award recognises an outstanding work of poetry published in pamphlet form in the UK between July 2013 and June 2014.

+The winning poet will receive a cheque for £5,000.

-The winning poet will also become Harvard University’s Michael Marks Poet in Residence at its summer school in Greece.
-The residency will take place in July 2014.
+The poet of the winning pamphlet will also become Harvard University’s Michael Marks Poet in Residence at its summer school in Greece.
+The residency will take place in July 2015.

-The judges are: Judy Brown, Poet-in-Residence at the Wordsworth Trust, Tanya Kirk, Lead Curator of Printed Literary Sources at the British Library, and Thea Lenarduzzi, Commissioning Editor at the Times Literary Supplement .
+The judges are: Zaffar Kunial, Poet-in-Residence at the Wordsworth Trust, Tanya Kirk, Lead Curator of Printed Literary Sources at the British Library, and Andrew McCulloch, poetry reviewer for the Times Literary Supplement .
 Click here to meet the judges.